cypress-io/github-action/README.md

           working-directory: app-test
 ```

+See the Cypress documentation [Folder structure](https://on.cypress.io/guides/core-concepts/writing-and-organizing-tests#Folder-Structure) section for examples of standard directory layouts, covering end-to-end testing and component testing with both JavaScript and TypeScript options.

-See [example-basic.yml](.github/workflows/example-basic.yml) for an End-to-End test example and [example-component-test.yml](.github/workflows/example-component-test.yml) for a Component test example, using the parameter `working-directory`.
+Each of the examples in this monorepo is separated from other examples by using different working directories.
+See [example-basic.yml](.github/workflows/example-basic.yml) for one end-to-end test example using the parameter `working-directory` and [example-component-test.yml](.github/workflows/example-component-test.yml) for a component test example.

 ### Subfolders